duongnn/duongnn.github.io/_pages/about.md

 ### PhD positions in Computer Science are available

 I am looking for self-motivated candidates to join my research group.
-The positions are anticipated to start in August 2024 with funding support.
+The positions are anticipated to start in Fall 2025 with funding support.
 If interested, please send your full CV and transcripts to duong.nguyen[at]uwyo[dot]edu.
 If you are an international student, please also send me your TOEFL/IELTS score and GRE score (if available -- please see below).

 International applicants must have TOEFL/IELTS scores meeting the [department requirement](https://www.uwyo.edu/EECS/graduate/admissions-info.html).
 GRE score is optional but highly recommended.